-And, for a limited time, new cardholders can collect 150,000 Membership Rewards points.
-To receive the bonus points, you need to apply online by 11 March 2020 and spend $5,000 on your new card within 3 months of your approval date.
+And, for a limited time, new cardholders can collect an incredible 250,000 Membership Rewards points.
+To receive the bonus points, you need to apply online by 11 August 2021 and spend $8,000 on your new card within 3 months of your approval date.

 Add in a generous earn rate of up to 2.25 points per $1 spent and no pre-set spending limit, and it’s not hard to see why the Amex Platinum Business Card is worth its weight in … platinum.

-That said, with a $1750 yearly fee, the Amex Platinum Business Card is a prestige charge card that isn’t for everyone.
-However, by using the premium perks on offer, it’s entirely possible to earn back the annual fee – and more – in value.
+Of course, with a $1750 yearly fee, the Amex Platinum Business Card is a prestige charge card.
+However, by using the premium perks on offer, it's entirely possible to earn back the annual fee – and more – in value.

 Go to the secure, mobile-friendly American Express application form to apply now.